Schafkopf: Schneider and Schwarz

 If a team is Schneider at the end of the game, the value of the game is increased by 1 unit.
 If they are Schwarz it is increased by 2 units (whether the game has been won by the declarer's team or the defenders has no effect on the tariff).
-The payment of Schneider is a matter of honour and paid voluntarily; by contrast, Schwarz must be claimed by the winner.
-In Wenz and Solo, Schneider and Schwarz are not always scored in long Schafkopf, but they always are in short Schafkopf.
+The payment of Schneider is a matter of honour and paid voluntarily, whereas Schwarz must be claimed by the winner.